artetecha/artetecha-platform/README.md

 ***Disclaimer**: I am not affiliated with Platform.sh in any way, shape or form.
 I am simply a happy user.*

 Platform.sh provide an incredibly flexible and powerful PaaS.
 As they like to call it, it is the Idea-to-Cloud PaaS.
-With a GitHub integration, you can have a child environment cloned from your production (or other parent environment, if you branching off branches) environment for each pull request, and a Status Check that runs a build on Platform.sh out of the new branch, so to verify that the changes do not break anything.
+With a GitHub integration, you can have a child environment cloned from your a parent environment (the root of the tree is usually the production environment) for each pull request, and a Status Check that runs a build on Platform.sh out of the new branch, so to verify that the changes do not break anything.
 Upon merging a PR, the code is deployed straight to the parent environment.

-Feel free to poke around the Platform.sh configuration file in this repo to see how the sites were set up with a multi-container deployment comprising of various services.
+Feel free to poke around the Platform.sh configuration files in this repo to see how the sites were set up with a multi-container deployment comprising of various services.

 ## Dependabot

 Now part of the GitHub family, it provides a free plan for public repositories, and it supports PHP+Composer.
-You can configure it to decide what kind of upgrades you want to perform on your dependencies, and the bot will issue pull requests periodically, avoiding stale depenencies.
+You can configure it to decide what kind of upgrades you want to perform on your dependencies, and the bot will issue pull requests periodically, avoiding stale dependencies.

 ## Mergify